bryanwerth7/kickstarter-analysis/README.md

 ## Results

-   - To improve the success rate when launching a kickstarter campaign, I can recommend launching the campaign in the months of May through July.
+   - To improve the success rate when launching a kickstarter campaign, I can recommend launching the campaign in the months of May, June, and July.
 The outcomes VS launch line graph shows that the number of successful theater plays launched during this time period was the highest compared to the other months.
-If we think about these summer months it does make sense- more kids are out of school, the weather is nice and more people are likely to have more free time and contribute to the kickstarter.
+If we think about these summer months it does make sense- more kids are out of school, the weather is nice and more people are likely to have more free time and funds to contribute to the kickstarter.

    - The plays with lower goals: less than $1,000 and $1,000-$4,999 were the most successful at 76% and 73% respectively.
 Smaller goals are easier to attain so this is intuitive.
 The third highest success rate interestingly enough is a goal ranging from $35,000-$44,999 at 67%.
 Smaller goals are easier obtained therefore producing the highest success rates, but for more expensive plays the ideal goal range is $35,000-$44,999.

-   - This dataset gave us much more data then we needed- parent categories such as technology, publishing, games, music et cetera- needed to be filtered out.
+   - Challenges overcome: This dataset gave us much more data then we needed- parent categories such as technology, publishing, games, music et cetera- needed to be filtered out.
 Also the launched date being in epoch time posed conversion challenges to see the data in more understandable times.

-   - I would like to see the correlation between number of backers and success rate.
+   - Additional notes: I would like to see the correlation between number of backers and success rate.
 Do plays with more backers always equal a high success rate?
 Or does it depend more on the average amount of donation rather than amount of backers?

-I hope this analysis has helped you in making the best decision on when to launch your kickstarter, and different goal values affect success rate.
+I hope this analysis has helped you in making the best decision on when to launch your kickstarter, and how different goal values affect success rate.
 I wish you the best of luck and will be first in line to come see your play!